SaladSlayer00/SaladSlayer00/README.md

 ## 🚀 Quick Intro

 - 💻 I'm an AI & Data Tech Specialist at Microsoft!
-- 🔭 I'm currently pursuing my MSc in AI & Data Science at KTH Stockholm + Politecnico Milano!
+- 🔭 I got my MSc in AI & Data Science at KTH Stockholm + Politecnico Milano!
-- 🌱 I'm passionate about machine learning, data analysis, and building cool projects.
+- 🌱 I'm passionate about machine learning, data analysis, and building cool projects with GenAI.
 - 📚 I enjoy sharing knowledge and learning from the community.
 Let's grow together! 🌱

 ## 💻 Technologies & Tools

-Here are some of the technologies and tools I work with:

-- **Languages:** Python, Java, C, Scala, R
-- **Data Science:** TensorFlow, PyTorch, scikit-learn, NumPy, Pandas, Matplotlib
-- **Databases:** SQL, NoSQL (Cassandra)
-- **Big Data:** Apache Spark
+I work with Azure Cloud tools and GenAI models to help customers achieve the best results!
+From Data Engineering to LLMOps, I help them define and design their cloud architectures.

 ## 📫 Let's Connect!